jsleslie/Mars_REMS_Airflow_Pipeline/README.md

 ## Queries
 Some examples of the kind of queries that may be performed using this data product include:
-* Determining the daily extreemes of temperature, pressure, and humidity observed by the rover
+* Determining the daily extremes of temperature, pressure, and humidity observed by the rover
 * Determining the average horizontal and vertical wind speeds by hour
 * Calculating the average horizontal distance covered per day of the mission

 ## Database Model
-This data product is a readshift database with staging tables (`stg_rems_env` and `stg_rems_adr`) loaded from the s3 bucket, as well as a fact table (`measures`) and dimension tables (`location` and `time`).
+This data product is a redshift database with staging tables (`stg_rems_env` and `stg_rems_adr`) loaded from the s3 bucket, as well as a fact table (`measures`) and dimension tables (`location` and `time`).
 The figure below depicts the relationships in the data model.

 ![data_model](img/data_model.png)